-In this trip, learn about Houston History as you visit Allen’s Landing, Houston’s First City Hall, Houston’s First Library and Houston’s First Park.
+In this Houston Field Trip, learn about Houston History as you visit Allen’s Landing, Houston’s First City Hall, Houston’s First Library and Houston’s First Park… all in Downtown Houston.
 Look below for a map of the walking route.

 - Allen’s Landing History

 - Houston’s First City Hall at Market Square Park